This Blog is created as a forum to discuss the martial arts as a way of exploring the self, and as a vehicle for achieving personal life success.

 Then again, maybe everyone has got more important things to do than argue about imaginary stuff, right?

 Martial arts is rife with the same problem.
 Many so-called "masters" talk about "Ki" or "Chi" as if it were some mystical magical genie power that makes otherwise superhuman feats possible.
 Their goal is to appear special and persuade students that they can achieve some voodoo magic through choosing them as a teacher, focusing on esoteric topics at the expense of good, practical training.
 The reality is that martial arts training is the most natural training there is, explainable through science (mostly physics, math and some chemistry, with a sprinkle of psychology).
 Listening to two masters talk about how many different aura colors there are (which neither one could see) was about as boring as watching paint dry.
-Listening to two "grand masters" argue over whose 11th degree black better was more "legitimate" than the others was even worse.
+Listening to two "grand masters" argue over whose 11th degree black belt was more "legitimate" than the others was even worse.

 It is time to focus on what brings us together rather than what keeps us apart.